CE-Curriculum-Development/mat-cpe/CPE-Week03-JavaScript-Arrays-Loops-Classes.md

 The MakeCode JavaScript Reference has the for loop included in the [Statements](https://makecode.microbit.org/javascript/statements) section.
 It just refers to the DevDocs Reference page on the [for](https://makecode.microbit.org/javascript/statements)[ loop](https://makecode.microbit.org/javascript/statements).
 Note that some examples can be executed in-place in the browser page. *You might need to scroll down in the example box to see the Run and Reset buttons.*

+**TODO:** Explain [Sprial gist](https://gist.github.com/ivogeorg/2f4cef6fcddf335b5f789c9c136f4690) as a more advanced example to show the power of arrays combined with for loops.